Home Health, Hospice & Regulatory Blog

 Managing a successful hospice agency is no simple task.
 It involves many processes aimed at streamlining workflow, effectively managing employees, accurately and securely completing paperwork, all while providing patients and their loved ones with the highest quality of care.
 With so many elements involved, it can be easy to become overwhelmed.
 However, when you partner

-With increased transparency to the public eye, agencies have an even greater incentive for hospice quality performance improvement, as well as an opportunity to shine in a competitive market.
+With increased transparency to the public eye, hospices have an even greater incentive for hospice quality performance improvement, as well as an opportunity to shine in a competitive market.
 Here are three essential tips that you can use for hospice quality performance improvement.
-1. Utilize Any & All Available Hospice Quality Performance Improvement Reporting Data It
+1. Utilize Any & All Available Hospice Quality Performance Improvement Reporting Data

 In this blog post, we will discuss what the pre-claim review demonstration is, the history of pre-claim review, and the latest updates.
 In June 2016, CMS announced implementation of a three year Home Health Pre-Claim Review Demonstration.
 The demonstration was designed to test whether a Pre-Claim Review (PCR) process would improve the identification, investigation, and